Turkey Down

 Saturday they flew over but instead of feeding towards me they fed and rustled leaves from my right to my left out in front of me a piece.
 I was afraid I wasn’t going to get a shot as they passed so I picked one out, aimed at its head, and took the shot.
 Maybe they were a bit too far but I was sure I downed a turkey before from that distance.
 I rolled it as I saw its wings spread eagle.
 The other turkeys flapped their wings near by in shock.
 The one I shot at got up and I let the second barrel sound off.
 Some immediately took off back towards the river and flew across.
 I ran towards the rest of the flock hoping to scatter them in case I didn’t kill the one I shot at.
 My friend was somewhere up the hill behind me.
 When I got to where I shot the turkey there was no sign of the turkey or feathers.
 I reloaded my shotgun and looked in the trees for another turkey but apparently the rest of the flock turned and took off towards the river like a bunch of scared chickens being chased by a fox.
 The turkeys never flew back over the rest of the morning.

-Each morning, for about a few of 100 yards stretched across the river, you can hear turkeys clucking and purring in the early light.
+Each morning, for about a few 100 yards stretch across the river, you can hear turkeys clucking and purring in the early light.
 There were at least 2 flocks and maybe three strung out along the other side of the river.
 When we started to hear the morning clucks Rusty started to call softly at times to get them to cross over.
-We heard them fly down from their roosts and it sounded as if they were at rivers edge but wouldn’t fly over.
+We heard them fly down from their roosts and it sounded as if they were at rivers edge a couple of times but wouldn’t fly over.
 We would both call now and then trying to encourage them but they never flew over.
 Near 11 we gave up and went back to the camper.

 In further thought I figured, being there were a couple of flocks across the river, the ones we were after didn’t want to mingle with another flock.
 It’s like a gang not wanting to cause trouble or get into a fist fight with another gang that got to the breakfast diner first.
-I believe we gave the turkeys we were after the impression there was another flock of turkeys, where they wanted to fly over, and that’s why they didn’t fly over.
+They even were afraid to cross the street.
+I believe we gave the turkeys we were after the impression there was another flock of turkeys, where they wanted to fly over, and that’s why they didn’t come over.

 The past few years I never had to, nor did I, ever call them over.
 I knew they would fly over and just hoped they would fly over and land or feed near me.